 The fountain in the Campo is a modern replica of the fifteenth-century work, the Fonte Gaja, made by Jacopo della Quercia.
-The remains of the original work are now placed in the loggia in the upper storey of the Palazzo but the work was not finished until 1419, when the sculptor received payment of 2280 gold florins.
+The remains of the original work are now placed in the loggia in the upper storey of the Palazzo Pubblico.
+The commission was given to Jacopo in 1409, but the work was not finished until 1419, when the sculptor received payment of 2280 gold florins.